 Katja, "We haf to get cop in back out of the way."

 "We gonna kill him too?"

 Katya, "Nyet, not unless it is the only option.
 Maybe air gun and tranquilizer dart.
-We watch the rest of the day, maybe target comes out for some reason."
+We will watch the rest of the day, maybe target comes out for some reason."

 By eight nothing happens, they go to the hotel, this time a standard Hampton, no Riverwalk, no distractions.

 Ellen and Katja research dart guns, the dilemma is the tranquillizer, a veterinary prescription item.
 Now they have to break into a clinic or find a substitute.

 Katya surfs the net, finds out how to make chloroform, it's pretty simple.
 Bleach, acetone, ice, containers and a funnel.

 "We will have to restrain him and keep the towel over his mouth until we're done.
 He can wake up pretty quickly if we don't.
 It might make him sick, and if he breathes it for a long time it will kill him."